 If you are new to grain free eating and feeling perplexed as to where to start, all my posts relevant to starting out are here.
 If you would like to read about my own personal experience of going grain free (as I found out along the way I also benefited from being grain free, so it’s not just about my husbands crohn’s disease anymore) it is here.

-This website started as my own personal place to record my grain free musings and has grown into something larger than that.
+This website started, and continues to be, my own personal place to record my grain free musings.
 I am happy if it helps just one other person who is feeling overwhelmed, like I was, at the start of a grain free journey.

 Thank you for visiting, and happy Grain Free Living.